tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 expected_cert_verify_algorithm:

-: The signature algorithm of the credential key pair, where the type SignatureScheme is as defined in {{RFC8446}}.
+: The signature algorithm of the Credential key pair, where the type SignatureScheme is as defined in {{RFC8446}}.
 This is expected to be the same as CertificateVerify.algorithm sent by the server.
-Only signature algorithms allowed for use in CertificateVerify messages are allowed.
-When using RSA, the public key MUST NOT use the rsaEncryption OID, as a result, the following algorithms are not allowed for use with delegated credentials: rsa_pss_rsae_sha256, rsa_pss_rsae_sha384, rsa_pss_rsae_sha512.
+Only signature algorithms allowed for use in Certificate Verify messages are allowed.
+When using RSA, the public key MUST NOT use the rsaEncryption OID.
+As a result, the following algorithms are not allowed for use with delegated credentials: rsa_pss_rsae_sha256, rsa_pss_rsae_sha384, rsa_pss_rsae_sha512.

 ASN1_subjectPublicKeyInfo:

-: The credential's public key, a DER-encoded {{X.690}} SubjectPublicKeyInfo as defined in
+: The Credential's public key, a DER-encoded {{X.690}} SubjectPublicKeyInfo as defined in
 {{RFC5280}}.

-The delegated credential has the following structure:
+The Delegated Credential has the following structure:

 ~~~~~~~~~~
    struct {